drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 ### Digital twin

 We only got started with digital twin.
-It is a 0.1 release, and a some basic tasks still need to be completed.
+It is a 0.1 release, and some basic tasks still need to be completed.
 But we already have some ideas on what to do next:

 * Supporting additional data models and APIs: [VSS](https://covesa.github.io/vehicle_signal_specification/), [Web of Things](https://www.w3.org/WoT/), [Asset Administration Shell](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html) come into our mind.